vadniku/PMLDL_Assignment_1/README.md

 3. **Deployment** – serve the model via FastAPI and provide a Streamlit web interface

 The API and the web application run in **separate Docker containers**.
-The entire pipeline can be executed automatically every 5 minutes using a Windows batch script + Task Scheduler (Airflow alternative for Windows).
+The entire pipeline can be executed automatically every 5 minutes using a Windows batch script + Task Scheduler.

 ---